-The grant date fair value of the "Stock Awards" are determined in accordance with ASC 718.
+(3) The grant date fair value of the "Stock Awards" are determined in accordance with current accounting guidance.
 The "Stock Awards" set forth in the Grants of Plan-Based Awards Table are valued at the closing price of our common stock on the date such awards were approved by the Compensation Committee.
 PSUs are valued using a Monte Carlo simulation and assume a target payout.
 The Monte Carlo model utilizes multiple input variables that determine the probability of satisfying the market condition stipulated in the award.

-These awards are shares of our common stock granted as Matching Stock Awards.
+(4) These awards are shares of our common stock granted as Matching Stock Awards.
 The dollar value of Matching Stock Awards granted to each of our Named Executive Officers is included in the Summary Compensation Table under column (i) as "All Other Compensation."
-When Matching Stock Awards were granted on February 10, 2015, the closing price of our common stock was \$52.45.
-For a defailed description of matching contributions to our Active Deferred Compensation Plan (which may be paid in cash or Matching Stock Awards, at the election of our participating employees) see the section of this Proxy Statement entitled "Non-Qualified Deferred Compensation Plans."
+When Matching Stock Awards were granted on February 26, 2016, the closing price of our common stock was \$28.04.
+For a detailed description of matching contributions to our Active Deferred Compensation Plan (which may be paid in cash or Matching Stock Awards, at the election of our participating employees) see the section of this Proxy Statement entitled "Non-Qualified Deferred Compensation Plans."

-When Annual Stock Awards were granted on May 19, 2015, the closing price of our common stock was \$58.35.
-For a detailed description of Annual Stock Awards granted on May 19, 2015 see the section of this Proxy Statement entitled "Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table - Equity Awards."
+(5) When Annual Stock Awards were granted on May 18, 2016, the closing price of our common stock was \$38.73.
+For a detailed description of Annual Stock Awards granted on May 18, 2016 see the section of this Proxy Statement entitled " Narrative Disclosure to Summary Compensation Table and Grants of Plan-Based Awards Table - Equity Awards."